 Violence is a major killer and a major piece of our injuries.
-We
+We lack a good count of non-fatal firearm injuries, however.

 I ran some estimates for this hearing and they are rough.
 In 1992, I think that medical spending on firearm death and injury was about \$1.9 to \$2.7 billion.
 Wage losses were perhaps \$20 to \$25 billion more; and quality of life losses were three times that amount.